-So you've decided to start a small farm.
-But you're not sure what animals to raise, or what to plant.
+So you've decided to start a small farm, but you're not sure what animals to raise, or what to plant.
 How do you decide?

-What Appeals to You?
+What appeals to you?

-It seems obvious, but the most likely candidates for farm animals are the ones that you're drawn to naturally.
+The most likely candidates for farm animals are the ones that you're drawn to naturally.
 If goats seem odd or strange, maybe they're not for you.
 Perhaps you have fond memories of petting cows on your grandparents' farm or have a fondness for pigs.

 If your goal is to start a business with your farm, think carefully about markets for your product, and do some research to see if there is demand for it.
 If your goal is self-sufficiency, you'll want to consider what kind of food you and your family like to eat.
 Don't raise pigs if you never eat pork!